atek-cloud/atek.cloud/docs/reference/tsgen-cli.md

 Choose an `--env` value based on your application:

-- `node-userland` A nodejs atek application
+- `node` A nodejs atek application
-- `deno-userland` A deno atek application
 - `host` The "atek" project (you only need this if working on atek)

-If using `node-userland`, you will need to install `@atek-cloud/node-rpc` as the generated code depends on it.
+If using `node`, you will need to install `@atek-cloud/node-rpc` as the generated code depends on it.

 ## Example